 A large image, that is to say an image with big dimensions, will usually have a big file size.
 To give an example we'd say that an image that is 2000px wide by 1500px tall is a large image.
 We'd expect that sort of sized image to have a file size of around 1.2 megabytes (MB), though this will vary depending on how detailed the image is.
 This is not the largest or biggest sized image you can get by a longshot, but it's still large.

 The larger the file size the longer it takes to display.
-For those accessing your consultations from areas with slower internet connections, such as rural areas or using mobile phones, this can be incredibly frustrating.
+For those accessing your activities from areas with slower internet connections, such as rural areas or using mobile phones, this can be incredibly frustrating.

 As a general guide we recommend that you aim to upload images no bigger than 0.5 megabytes or 500 kilobytes.

-If you are hankering after more technical detail then read this article on Image Resolution tips which explains everything in-depth.
+If you are hankering after more technical detail then read this article on image resolution tips which explains everything in-depth.

 The right image and the right size

-Citizen Space provides a number of places where you can add images to make your consultation that much more appealing and engaging to respondents.
+Citizen Space provides a number of places where you can add images to make your activity that much more appealing and engaging to respondents.
 Here's a list of all the places you can put images and what to consider when you are selecting what to put in:

 - Site-wide logo and site-wide wallpaper

-- Consultation theme - full width banner
+- Activity theme - full width banner

-- Images within a consultation page
+- Images within an online survey page

 - Images within a question